melaniefollett/employee-database-sql/README.md

 - In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

 # Additional Analysis
-To determine the authenticity of the data, I loaded the SQL database into a Jupyter Notebook (Bonus.ipynb) so I could investigate it forther with Pandas.
+To determine the authenticity of the data, I loaded the SQL database into a Jupyter Notebook (Bonus.ipynb) so I could investigate it further with Pandas.
 I created a histogram to visualize the most common salary ranges for employees.
 I also created a bar chart of average salary by title.
 I found that staff and senior staff employees had higher salaries than higher level positions like managers and senior engineers.
 This suggests that the data is falsified.